DataSF/datasf.github.io/blog/_posts/2017-01-12-something-special-happened-on-the-way-to-adopting-drains.md

 ---

-It’s been particularly wet this season.&nbsp;[But we need it](http://www.mercurynews.com/2017/01/10/bay-area-storm-more-rain-and-snow-leave-drought-farther-behind/).
-(Although I do wish the storms were a little gentler!)
+It’s been quite wet in the Bay Area recently.
+I won't complain (too much) though, [we need it](http://www.mercurynews.com/2017/01/10/bay-area-storm-more-rain-and-snow-leave-drought-farther-behind/).
+(Just stay safe out there!)

 In addition to normal rainy day activities, I’ve recently started checking in on a handful of adopted drains (technically, mine are [catch basins](http://www.sfwater.org/index.aspx?page=399)).
 You see, sometimes these drains get clogged by debris and a little sweep can help rain flow where it should.